 Immunization Registry Reporting: Many cardiology practices today are still not set up to submit data to an immunization registry or immunization information system.
 This will continue to be a hurdle for these practices to achieve between now and 2018.
 While the ACC agrees testing a physician practice's ability to transmit information to an immunization registry or immunization information system may not be an adequate measure, successful active engagement of the information for the entire EHR reporting period is too extreme in the other direction.
-Instead, the ACC urges CMS to set a threshold, as it has done for the majority of other measures.
+Instead, the ACC urges CMS to set a threshold, as it has done for the majority of other measures which would allow a physician to receive credit when submitting to an immunization registry in the method expected by their state or local agency.
 This will allow for any problems that may occur early in the reporting period.
-Successful active engagement of the information no fault of the physician, physician practice or hospital.
-It also does not allow for difficulties that may occur in the implementation of the necessary interfaces.
+Successful active engagement of the information is too vague as to allow for any problems that may occur through no fault of the physician, physician practice or hospital.
+It also does not allow for difficulties that may occur in the implementation of the necessary interfaces and testing of those interfaces.

 Syndromic Surveillance Reporting: Many physician practices continue to be perplexed by the term electronic syndromic surveillance.
 If the term itself still incites confusion, they certainly cannot be prepared to implement it effectively in their practices.
 Given this state of education and understanding, successful active engagement of electronic syndromic surveillance data from a certified EHR to a public health agency is not an achievable measure option for this objective.
-The ACC urges CMS to remove this measure or to provide physicians with true choices for objectives and measures that can be achieved both when the rule take effect and beyond.
+The ACC urges CMS to remove this measure or to provide physicians with true choices for objectives and measures that can be achieved both when the rule takes effect and beyond.
+If this issue remains unaddressed come 2018, CMS should modify this objective to require EPs to meet only 2 of the 4 remaining measures.

-Public Health / Clinical Data Registry Reporting: The ACC and its members are committed to furnishing high quality care to patients diagnosed with cardiovascular diseases or conditions.
+Case /Public Health / Clinical Data Registry Reporting: The ACC and its members are committed to furnishing high quality care to patients diagnosed with cardiovascular diseases and conditions.
 One of the best ways to do this is through the collection of data using specialized registries.
-The ACC applauds CMS and ONC for including reporting to public health and/or clinical data registries as one of the objectives.
+The ACC applauds CMS for including reporting to public health and/or clinical data registries in an objective.
 We believe this objective should seek to ensure that physicians participate in registries that are truly committed to increasing the quality of patient care.
-To that end, the ACC recommends that CMS include registries that meet the following specifics in the proposed centralized repository of national, state, and local PHA and CDR readiness:
+To that end, the ACC recommends that CMS include registries that meet the following specifics in the finalized centralized repository of national, state, and local PHA and CDR readiness:

-- Demonstrate an adequate organizational structure that is multifunctional, unbiased, HIPAA-compliant and representative of relevant parties - Employ evidence-based science with standardized data elements and definitions that are developed with input and consensus among national experts, then made publicly available and used for national benchmarking purposes - Include built-in rigorous data quality procedures to ensure accuracy by providing training and education, conducting auditing, developing completeness requirements, and requiring the entry of consecutive patients - Offer timely support services and training to participating sites, including best practices on incorporating data collection into their workflow
+- Demonstrate an adequate organizational structure that is multifunctional, unbiased, HIPAA-compliant and representative of relevant parties; - Employ evidence-based science with standardized data elements and definitions that are developed with input and consensus among national experts, then made publicly available and used for national benchmarking purposes; - Include built-in rigorous data quality procedures to ensure accuracy by providing training and education, conducting auditing, developing completeness requirements, and requiring the entry of consecutive patients; and - Offer timely support services and training to participating sites, including best practices on incorporating data collection into their workflow.